A Special Encore of The Highways Performance Space Visual & Performing Arts Benefit

 THE ART

-“From Emmett Till to SNCC & Beyond: Words + Music + Art” will not only include formidable pieces culled from their own roles in history by real life history-makers SNCC member / artist-activist, Peggy Trotter Dammond Preacely and Freedom Summer student-activist / CORE advocate, David Crittendon, but powerful original works performed by award-winning theatre icon, Brian Freeman**; performance artist / director / choreographer, Joyce Guy** (also a LA Drama Critics Circle choreographer winner); and Gia Scott-Heron, renowned spoken word artist/star of Off-Broadway hit, “Gil Scott-Heron Bluesology”, that showcases her legendary father’s work.
-Stage stalwart, Babe Evans** will also play a gripping character that manifests throughout the evening.
-In addition, special performance videos will feature revered multidisciplinary performing artist/writer, Paul Outlaw** and celebrated L.A.-based poet, Pam Ward**...
+“From Emmett Till to SNCC & Beyond: Words + Music + Art” not only included formidable pieces culled from their own roles in history by real life history-makers SNCC member / artist-activist, Peggy Trotter Dammond Preacely and Freedom Summer student-activist / CORE advocate, David Crittendon, but powerful original works performed by acclaimed poet, Shruthi Mathur and Gia Scott-Heron, renowned spoken word artist/star of Off-Broadway hit, “Gil Scott-Heron Bluesology”, that showcases her legendary father’s work.
+Stage stalwart, Babe Evans** also played a gripping character that manifested throughout the evening.
+In addition, special performance videos featured revered multidisciplinary performing artist/writer, Paul Outlaw** and celebrated L.A.-based poet, Pam Ward**...
+(Due to circumstances beyond their control, unable to join were award-winning theatre icon, Brian Freeman** and performance artist/director/choreographer, Joyce Guy**--also a LA Drama Critics Circle choreographer winner).

-The evening will be infused with moving and empowering live music by: the esteemed international all-female voice & drum group, ADAAWE; lauded singer-performance artist-writer, Marc Broyard**; and "Gil Scott-Heron Bluesology" cast member, Art.Us Mansoir, who will also join Gia Scott-Heron for a riveting collab of spoken word and song.
+The evening was infused with moving and empowering live music by: the esteemed international all-female voice & drum group, ADAAWE; lauded singer-performance artist-writer, Marc Broyard**; and "Gil Scott-Heron Bluesology" cast member, Art.Us Mansoir, who also joined Gia Scott-Heron for a riveting collab of spoken word and song.
 In addition, there will be a special multimedia music piece by performance/visual artist, Derek Shields, as well as a compelling video of music & original prose by musicians’ musician and popular L.A. singer-songwriter, Jason Luckett**...
-Also, performing is another popular vocalist & Highways creative artist alum, Lura Daniels-Ball, who is also the president of Our Authors' Study Club (OASC), chartered by the "father" of Black History Month, Dr. Carter G. Woodson.
+Also, performing was another popular vocalist & Highways creative artist alum, Lura Daniels-Ball, who is also the president of Our Authors' Study Club (OASC), chartered by the "father" of Black History Month, Dr. Carter G. Woodson.

 ** (“alumni artists” from 2005’s “The Murder of Emmett Till: 50 Years Later” and/or 2010’s “The Emmett Till Project”, aka Vol. 1 & Vol. 2 of Highways’ Emmett Till performance/visual artists collective series.)